Lyall/DDDAFix/README.md

 ## Other Features
 - Option to uncap 150fps "variable" framerate cap.
 - Borderless windowed mode.
+- Option to disable pausing when game is alt+tabbed.

 ## Installation
 - Grab the latest release of DDDAFix from [here.](https://github.com/Lyall/DDDAFix/releases)